dmolony3/DeepIVUS/README.md

 ```

 ## Reading and Display IVUS pullbacks
 IVUS pullbacks in DICOM (.dcm) format can be loaded.
 Contours are stored in a .xml format and can be loaded for display.
+Alternatively reading a project file (.proj) will simultaneously read in the images and contours.
+Images are displayed in the cross-sectional view as well as the longitudinal view.
+The longitudinal view can be manipulated by rotating the marker in the cross-sectional view.

 ![Alt Text](/Media/GUI.gif)